Git-JMO/Election_Analysis/README.md

 Below is a detailed breadown of the Election Results in bulletized format.
 Additional data could be provided upon request.

 * Total number of County votes and County Percentages:
   * As depicted in the image below, there were a total of 369,711 total votes cast in the election.
-Out of the 369,711 votes, Denver was the county that accounted for the highest number of votes [306,055] and highest percentage of the votes [82.8%], followed by Jefferson County and Arapahoe County respectively.
+Out of the 369,711 votes, Denver was the county that accounted for the highest number of votes [306,055], highest turnout, and highest percentage of the votes [82.8%], followed by Jefferson County and Arapahoe County respectively.
 See below image for the full detail.
 ![Total_Votes_County_Votes2](Resources/Total_Votes_County_Votes2.png)

 * Candidate Votes and Percentages:
-  * Out of the 369,711 total votes, [73.8%] were cast for Diana Degette with her final result of [272,892] votes.
+  * Out of the 369,711 total votes, [73.8%] were cast for Diana DeGette with her final result of [272,892] votes.
 This was significantly higher than the other candidates.
 As depicted in the below image, Charles Casper Stockham only accounted for [23%] of the total votes while Raymon Anthony Doane accounted for lowest percentage of votes [3.1%].
-See below image for full detail.
+See below image for full detail including total number of votes for each candidate.
 ![Candidate_percentage_votes2](Resources/Candidate_percentage_votes2.png)

-### -Winner of the Election:
+* Winner of the Election:
-Which candidate won the election, what was their vote count, and what was their percentage of the total votes?## Election Audit Summary:
+  * As mentioned above, Diana DeGette was the candidate with the highest number of votes and highest vote percentage which makes her the winner of the election.
+Below is winning result.
+Congratulations to Diana DeGette!
 ![Winner_of_Election2](Resources/Winner_of_Election2.png)

 ## Election Audit Summary: